 - One pre-approved course may count toward the methods course requirement.
-STATS 60, ECON 102A, and CS 106A are courses from outside the Political Science Department and count toward the 25-unit limit.
-POLISCI 150A and POLISCI 155 do not count toward the 25-unit limit.
+STATS 60, STATS 101, ECON 102A, and CS 106A are courses from outside the Political Science Department and count toward the 25-unit limit.
+POLISCI 150A does not count toward the 25-unit limit.

 - Pre-approved and petitioned courses may count toward the additional coursework requirement.

 - BOSP and SIW courses are non-Political Science courses and count toward the 25-unit limit listed above.
 Some have been pre-approved while others require a petition.

 - Directed readings and Oxford tutorials require a petition and may only be applied toward the additional coursework requirement.
 No more than 10 combined units of directed reading and Oxford tutorial units may count toward the required 70 units for the Political Science major.

 - Students pursuing a double major may not double count any courses in the Political Science major aside from POLISCI 1 The Science of Politics and the methods course.

 - Students pursuing a primary/secondary major may double count up to 30 units in the Political Science major.

 - Students completing a minor in another department may not double count any courses in the Political Science major aside from POLISCI 1 The Science of Politics and the methods course.

 - 1-99 Introductory Courses